wso2/docs-is/en/docs/learn/username-recovery.md

 account ID is sent to the user by email.For this to be possible, the user needs to fill the details in their respective user profile such as email, first name, last name and any other required attributes.

+!!! note "Extension point for recovery flows"
+	WSO2 IS validates whether the user account is locked or disabled prior to account recovery.
+In addition, if any customization prior to account recovery such as checking the eligibility of the user for account recovery by validating certain conditions/ user claims is needed, WSO2 Identity Server provides an extension for that.

+	WSO2 IS triggers `PRE_ACCOUNT_RECOVERY` event prior to user account recovery using the WSO2 IS eventing framework.
+A custom event handler can be written upon which the `PRE_ACCOUNT_RECOVERY` event is triggered.
+For more information on how to write a custom handler and trigger an event, see [Writing a custom handler](../../develop/writing-a-custom-event-handler)

 The instructions below guide you through setting up username recovery with the WSO2 IS.